cloudmesh/classes/docs/source/python_intro.rst

 work as we do not know if one student will cause a side effect for another.
 Thus we as instructors do not just have to look at your code but code of hundreds of students with different setups.
-This is a non scalable solution as eveytime we test out code from a student we would have to wipe out the OS, install it ne, install an new version of whatever python you have elected, become familiar with that version and so on and on.
+This is a non scalable solution as every time we test out code from a student we would have to wipe out the OS, install it new, install an new version of whatever python you have elected, become familiar with that version and so on and on.
 This is the reason why the open source community is using python.org.
 We follow best practices.
 Using other versions is